-Also HDD’s are the popular choice for the majority of average consumers, usually choosing the HDD as the storage option in their new computer simply due to the much cheaper cost.
-On the contrary, if the budget is not your major concerned and speed, high performance is on priority the SSD drive is the right choice for you.
+Also, HDD’s are the popular choice for the majority of average consumers, usually choosing the HDD as the storage option in their new computer simply due to the much cheaper cost.
+On the contrary, if the budget is not your major concern and speed, high performance is on priority the SSD drive is the right choice for you.

 So the answer to that question is for you to decide.
 You must achieve balance.
 But then again, SSD is awesome!

 - How to Optimize SSD (Solid State Drive) performance on windows 10